-With a Help to Buy Equity Loan the government lends you up to 20% of the cost of your newly built home, so you’ll only need a 5% cash deposit and a 75% mortgage to make up the balance.
+With a Help to Buy Equity Loan, the Government lends you up to 20% of the cost of your newly built home.
+This means that you’ll only need a 5% cash deposit and a 75% mortgage to make up the balance.

 A Help to Buy Equity Loan allows buyers to become exempt from loan fees on the 20% loan for the first five years of homeownership.

 How to qualify for a Help to Buy Equity Loan

 - a new build home

 - have a purchase price of up to £600,000 in England (or £300,000 in Wales)

 - for residential purposes (not sub-let or rented out once purchased)